rackspace/runway/docs/source/terminology.rst

 A :ref:`deployment<runway-deployment>` contains a list of `modules <#module>`_ and options for all the modules_ in the deployment_.
-A `Runway config file`_ can contain multiple :ref:`deployments<runway-deployment>` and a deployment_ can contain multiple modules_.
+A :ref:`runway-config` can contain multiple :ref:`deployments<runway-deployment>` and a deployment_ can contain multiple modules_.

 Lookup (Runway)
 ===============

-A method for expanding values in the `Runway Config File`_ file when processing a deployment/module.
+A method for expanding values in the :ref:`runway-config` file when processing a deployment/module.
-These are only supported in select areas of the `Runway Config File`_ (see the config docs for more details).
+These are only supported in select areas of the :ref:`runway-config` (see the config docs for more details).

 Module